tomjkidd/keytool-local-trust/README.md

 # Keytool Local Trust

-A Makefile recipe to wip up a https ready Java keystore and truststore
+A Makefile recipe to wip up an https ready Java keystore and truststore

 ## Usage